Sowmya-R-Krishnan/RSAPred/README.md

 The sample datasets used for training and evaluating the models are provided in the `data` folder.
 In order to use your own data or the complete dataset, you have to prepare the datasets in the format provided for each case to train/test the models.
 To get the complete datasets used in the study, please visit the <a href="https://web.iitm.ac.in/bioinfo2/R_SIM/" target="_blank">R-SIM database</a>.

 # Code usage
-Instructions on code usage is available in a README.md file within each folder.
+Instructions on code usage are available in a README.md file within each folder.
 For further queries related to code usage, please write to us (sowmya.rk1@tcs.com; roy.arijit3@tcs.com; gromiha@iitm.ac.in).